OpenTelemetry SDK Setup for Python

 from opentelemetry.baggage.propagation import W3CBaggagePropagator

-# Combine trace context and baggage propagators
+# Combine trace context and baggage, then register before instrumentation attaches.

 TraceContextTextMapPropagator(),